Image Credit: Michael Schwarzenberger

 Also, reward stickers are the sort of thing teachers may have to supply themselves, so those would be a good gift too.

-However they do get a lot of soap, so steer clear of that.
+However they do get given a lot of soap, so steer clear of that.
 Remember too, that almost no-one uses talc these days, so no re-gifting that toiletries set from an ancient great-aunt either.

 Image Credit: Holly Mindup